 - Protoporphyrin (PROTO)

 Protoporphyrin is normally found in the highest amount.
 More tests are needed to show the levels of specific porphyrins.

-You should not eat for 12 - 14 hours before this test.
+You should not eat for 12 to 14 hours before this test.
 You may drink water right before the test.
-Failure to follow these restrictions may affect the test results.
+Your test results may be affected if you do not follow these instructions.

-This test is used to diagnose porphyrias, a group of rare disorders often passed down through family members.
+This test is used to diagnose porphyrias.
+This is a group of rare disorders often passed down through family members.